-

 How often can I donate?

 That's completely up to you.
-Most people donate whole blood, which is also known as red blood.
+Most people donate whole blood, which can be transfused in its original form or separated into its individual components to help multiple patients.
 Then there are people who donate platelets.
 Platelets are the part of the blood that aids in clotting.
-In a process called Platelet Apheresis, whole blood is drawn and then separated into its component parts (whole blood, platelets, plasma).
-The needed component part is then made available to the patient.
+In a process called platelet apheresis, whole blood is drawn and then separated into its component parts (whole blood, platelets, plasma).
+Patients who need certain blood components can benefit from your donation.
 Patients who have cancer, leukemia, transplants and blood disorders need platelets.
-And since UCLA is a Level 1 trauma center, many patients brought here also require platelets to stop their bleeding.
+And since UCLA Health is a Level I trauma center, many patients brought here also require platelets to stop their bleeding.

 Do I need to know my blood type to donate?

-No, you do not need to know your blood type prior to donating.
+No, you do not need to know your blood type before donating.

 Can anyone donate?